the demon Ariton (Egyn)

 “Ariton” Meaning

-The origin of the name Ariton has several interpretations in language and occult history.
-Most scholars of the Abramelin text think it comes from the Greek word arritos, meaning “unspeakable” or “secret.”
+The origin of the name has several interpretations in language and occult history.
+Most researchers of the Abramelin text think it comes from the Greek word arritos, meaning “unspeakable” or “secret.”
 This fits with Ariton’s role as a keeper of secrets and a revealer of mysteries that people cannot usually access.

 In some versions of the Abramelin manuscripts, the name is spelled Egyn or Egin.
 This version is often connected to the Hebrew root Agon, which means “struggle” or “contest.”
 In the Grimoire of Armadel, the name is used in ways that highlight his kingly role over the element of Air and the East.